pereznetworks/TD-Project7/README.md

    *Out of this project, I will create several other projects.*

-   *the actual repo for my portfolio site is now private, for obvious reasons =)*
+   *the actual repo for my live portfolio site is now private, for obvious reasons =)*

    *this tutorial does not go into how to setup hosting nor how to launch the app online*